-Since 2000, the SFWP Literary Awards Program has recognized excellence in writing, judged by National Book Critics Circle Award-winner and NBA finalist Jayne Anne Phillips, two-time NEA fellow and Hemingway Award finalist Richard Currey, Granta “best novelist under 40″ and Guggenheim fellow Chris Offutt, popular essayist Ayun Halliday, Pulitzer prize-winner Robert Olen Butler, NPR’s “Voice of Books” Alan Cheuse, and the “Queen of the Zines,” Pagan Kennedy.
-In 2013, the judges are David Morrell and Lee Gutkind.
+Since 2000, the SFWP Literary Awards Program has recognized excellence in writing, judged by National Book Critics Circle Award-winner and NBA finalist Jayne Anne Phillips, two-time NEA fellow and Hemingway Award finalist Richard Currey, Granta “best novelist under 40″ and Guggenheim fellow Chris Offutt, Pulitzer prize-winner Robert Olen Butler, NPR’s “Voice of Books” Alan Cheuse, the “Queen of the Zines,” Pagan Kennedy, the “Father of Rambo,” David Morrell, the “Godfather of Creative Nonfiction,” Lee Gutkind, and award-winning author Emily St. John Mandel.
 (And, no, you do not have to live in Santa Fe.
 The program is open to everyone, everywhere in the world.)

 Winning the Grand Prize for the Santa Fe Writers Project Literary Awards Program launched the best year of my professional life.
 SFWP is a first class organization, one that actually uses its program to promote writers.

 —K.L.
 Cook, author of Last Call and The Girl from Charnelle